What Makes a Great Local Business Website in 2026

 6. Local SEO Structure

-Every page should include: - City and service area in the title tag - Local business schema markup - Consistent NAP (name, address, phone) in the footer - Google Maps embed on the contact page - Service area mentioned naturally in content
+Every page should include: - City and service area in the title tag - Local business schema markup - Consistent NAP (name, address, phone) in the footer - Google Maps on the contact page - Service area mentioned naturally in content

 7. Clear, Repeated Calls to Action

-How to Score Yourself
+Score Yourself